 The Professional Golf Management program at The Ohio State University is the only such program in Ohio and only the third in the Midwest.
 The 1+3 PGM program allows students to complete their first year at Ohio State ATI.
+See the link at the right for the course sequence / curriculum.

 The professional golf management (PGM) program is a four-year curriculum for aspiring PGA professionals.
 The PGM program provides students the opportunity to acquire the knowledge and skills necessary for success in the golf industry through extensive classroom studies, internship experiences, and player development.
 In addition to business, finance, marketing, turfgrass science, and hospitality management classes, the curriculum also encompasses specialty classes in swing analysis and concepts, tournament operations, golf club repair, club fitting, retail merchandising, golf course design, and coaching golf.